prometheus/docs/content/docs/introduction/faq.md

 above 2<sup>53</sup> but below 2<sup>63</sup>.
 In principle, support for different sample value types (including some kind of big integer, supporting even more than 64 bit) could be implemented, but it is not a priority right now.
-Note that a counter, even if incremented one million times per second, will only run into precision issues after over 285 years.
+A counter, even if incremented one million times per second, will only run into precision issues after over 285 years.

 ### Why does Prometheus use a custom storage backend rather than [some other storage method]?
 Isn't the "one file per time series" approach killing performance?